sho7014/Sano-Sawada/README.md

 ## Estimating Lyapunov Spectra from Partially Observed Time-Series Using Delay Coordinates

-This repository contains an implementation of the Sano-Sawada algorithm for estimating Lyapunov spectra from partially observed time-series data using delay coordinates.
+An implementation of the Sano-Sawada algorithm for estimating Lyapunov spectra from partially observed time-series data using delay coordinates.

 ### Reference